gonzalocasas/Specifications/docs/router.md

 ## Errors

-Any error coming from any router's components should supply the following information:
+Any error coming from any router's components should provide the following information:

 - a name / identifier
 - a date (the moment it happens)